SalmonMode/salmonmode.github.io/_pages/2020-12-16-prisoners-dilemma-in-testing.md

 # Quick Sidebar

 I don't want to imply the programmers, or even the managers, have any malicious intent, are actually incompetent, or are aware that they are acting recklessly.
+Nor do I want to imply the programmers would only be interested in giving the appearance of productivity (that would likely be boring for them).
 In my experience, they are usually just unaware of the consequences of these actions, because the system itself discourages testers from speaking out, and a solution for the problem isn't exactly apparent.

 Sure, there's some programmers and managers who aren't cut out for this line of work (to put it lightly), and some who would be apathetic when informed of these issues.
 But, in my experience, most become genuinely concerned, and want to work with you once informed.